 This is a fairly obvious one, but sleep is when your body is repairing itself the most.
 When you are sleeping this is the primary time when your muscles will be recovering through protein synthesis and human growth hormone release.
 (Sports Lab NYC)

-It’s worth trying to get at least 7-9 hours of sleep to maximise your recovery.
-This in turn will make you feel well rested and ready to take on the day ahead!
+It’s worth trying to get at least 7-9 hours of sleep to maximize your recovery.
+This in turn will make you feel well-rested and ready to take on the day ahead!

 Things to avoid